Hardik01001000-code/AAC_Website_v1.0/ReadMe.md

 ```

-You can now view your local version of the website by opening https://www.google.com/url?sa=E&source=gmail&q=http://127.0.0.1:8000/ in your web browser.
+You can now view your local version of the website by opening ```bash http://127.0.0.1:8000/``` in your web browser.